ParkinsonLab/Architect/README.md

 # Architect

 Architect is a pipeline for automatic metabolic model reconstruction.
 Given the protein sequences of an organism, enzyme annotation is first performed through ensemble approaches, followed by gap-filling.
+Sample simulation-ready SBML model reconstructions of C. elegans, Escherichia coli and Neisseria meningitidis are given in the folder Architect_reconstructions.

 Architect is designed to be an interactive tool for model reconstruction.
 Architect can either be run using Docker on a simple computer, or on a computer cluster such as [Niagara](https://docs.scinet.utoronto.ca/index.php/Niagara_Quickstart).
 In specific instances, users not using Docker will have to ensure certain dependencies are fulfilled and that certain specific modifications are made; these are detailed in this document.